 Target values for suspended-sediment are based on the concept that stable channel conditions can be represented by channel evolution Stages I and VI.
 Therefore, the effective discharge sediment yields for Stage I and VI in a given ecoregion represent background or natural transport rates (Simon, et al., 2002b).
 The targeted sediment yield for an ecoregion is based on the sediment yield values obtained for Stage I and VI sites within that ecoregion.
-A range of stable values was assigned to HUC 03160104 based on the level III ecoregion values (Table 3).
-HUC 03160104 is located entirely within level III ecoregion 65 as shown in Figure 4.
-For this ecoregion, the targeted sediment yield range is 0.0004 to 0.0018 tons per acre per day at the effective discharge.
+The targeted sediment yield range for ecoregion 65 is 0.0004 to 0.0019 tons per acre per day at the effective discharge (Q1.5).
+The targeted sediment yield range for ecoregion 74 is 0.0033 to 0.0140 tons per acre per day at the effective discharge (Q1.5).
+A stable stream sediment load was calculated for each subwatershed using the mean value in the range for the appropriate ecoregion and the area of each subwatershed.

-Table 3.
-Stable Stream Sediment Yield Ranges for Level III Ecoregions
+Table 12: Stable Stream Sediment Yield Ranges for Level III Ecoregions

-Level III Ecoregion Stable Streams Sediment Yield Range Ecoregion 65 0.0004 to 0.0018
+Level III Ecoregion Stable Streams Sediment Yield Range

+Ecoregion 65 0.0004 to 0.0019

+Ecoregion 74 0.0033 to 0.0140